Eco-Friendly Solar Generators

 Why Choose A Solar Generator Over A Gas Powered One?

-One of the questions that many campers and preppers raise the worth of solar generators regard the use of gas.
+One of the questions that many campers and preppers raise the worth of solar generators regards the use of gas.
 Gas is what many people are familiar with when it comes to staying prepared for an emergency.
 They have served families well for years when there have been storms and blackouts, so why switch to solar?